-If WinRunner is not already open, choose Start > Programs > WinRunner > WinRunner.
+If WinRunner is not already open, choose

+Programs > WinRunner > WinRunner on the Start menu.
 If the Welcome window is open, click the New Test button.
 Otherwise, choose File > New.
 A new test window opens.

-If you are working in the Global GUI Map File mode, confirm that the GUI map is loaded.
+If you are working in the Global GUI Map file mode, confirm that the GUI map is loaded.
 To do this, choose Tools > GUI Map Editor.
-In the GUI Map Editor choose View > GUI Files and confirm that flight4a.GUI is contained in the GUI File list.
+In the GUI Map Editor, choose View > GUI Files and confirm that flight4a.GUI is contained in the GUI File list.

-Choose Start > Programs > WinRunner > Sample Applications > Flight 4A.
+Choose Programs > WinRunner > Sample Applications > Flight 4A on the Start menu.
 In the Login window, type your name and the password mercury, and click OK.
 Reposition the Flight Reservation application and WinRunner so that they are both clearly visible on your desktop.

-Choose Test > Record-Context Sensitive or click the Record button on the toolbar.
+Choose Test > Record - Context Sensitive or click the Record button in the toolbar.